 The comprehensive report summarizes the results of our multi-year investigation encompassing more than one million acres of public land in San Luis Obispo, Santa Barbara, Ventura, and Kern counties.

-Over the years, our stellar GIS interns have produced maps to help us better understand spatial correlations within the forest and support our advocacy efforts.
+Over the years, our stellar GIS interns and staff have produced maps to help us better understand spatial correlations within the forest and support our advocacy efforts.
 Here is a selection of some of the work our interns have produced.

 - Condor Activity and Oil Well Locations